Rising Stars New England Logo Banner

 The 2024 New England Computing & Data Science Rising Stars program at Boston University is aimed at supporting doctoral students and postdocs from particularly underrepresented racial and ethnic backgrounds who will be entering the academic job market within 1-2 years.
 The scholars we are seeking will be from the computing and data sciences, engineering, or math disciplines and are emerging public-interest technology scholars interested in pursuing academic careers.

-This program is being launched in April 2024 and hosted by Boston University’s Faculty of Computing & Data Sciences in collaboration with BU’s Department of Math and Statistics, College of Engineering, Department of Computer Sciences, and members of the Public Interest Technology Network of New England (PIT-NE).
+This program was launched April 2024 and hosted by Boston University’s Faculty of Computing & Data Sciences in collaboration with BU’s Department of Math and Statistics, College of Engineering, Department of Computer Sciences, and members of the Public Interest Technology Network of New England (PIT-NE).
 It will culminate with an in-person workshop at Boston University in the Fall of 2024.

 In addition to highlighting young academic professionals and their research and fostering an interdisciplinary community, this workshop will prepare emerging scholars for the academic job search process and how to succeed as a junior faculty member.
 It will allow emerging scholars to gain exposure for their research, gain knowledge and practice that will assist their job search process, and build lasting connections with peers and academic leaders in the field of public interest technology from across the country.